F21/Paradox/README.md

 ### Versioning
 Paradox tracks the version of ArangoDB.
 For example, if Pardox is version 1.2.x, then it is expected to work with 1.2.x of ArangoDB.
 Note that we only track the major and minor version of ArangoDB.
-The patch version (last number) is independent or ArangoDB and specific to Paradox.
+The patch version (last number) is independent of ArangoDB and specific to Paradox.

 ### Contributing
 Paradox is a very new library, so your contributions (issues and pull request) are appreciated :)

 When contributing, please take note of the following
-* Code is to be in psr-2 standard + all.
+* Code is to be in psr-2 standard + symfony.
 For a list standards, see the list on the [php-cs-fixer](https://github.com/fabpot/PHP-CS-Fixer) page.
 * If you want to use php-cs-fixer, run it with `php-cs-fixer fix /path/to/project --level=all`.
 * When submitting a PR, make sure you also include tests to test all code paths of your addition.